pakshuang/ai-chat-survey/docs/tech-report-submission.md

 ## Conclusion

 In conclusion, our project has demonstrated the potential of integrating GPT-4 into customer research surveys, offering a glimpse into a future where technology enhances the survey experience.
-While our endeavor may be modest in scope, its implications are significant.
+Our project may be a small step, we believe it symbolizes a larger shift towards more dynamic and engaging survey methodologies.

 Through our proof of concept, we've showcased the feasibility of leveraging GPT-4 to personalize survey interactions and uncover unique insights from respondents.
 By adopting this approach, businesses can gain a deeper understanding of customer preferences and feedback, ultimately guiding strategic decision-making processes.

-While our project may be a small step, it symbolizes a larger shift towards more dynamic and engaging survey methodologies.
-As technology continues to evolve, opportunities abound for further exploration and refinement in this field.

 ## Citations